drewdeponte/andrewdeponte.com_jekyll/_posts/2010-05-09-gas-pipes-&-dumpster.markdown

 inches of heavy material at the bottom wasn't filled.
 This was crucial in my opinion because that damn dumpster cost so much.

-Once, we had completed the plaster portion of the dumpster loading my Dad and I went to finish running the new gas pipes to the tankless water heater and pressure test them while Aly and my Mom worked on the back yard patio.
+Once we had completed the plaster portion of the dumpster loading my Dad and I went to finish running the new gas pipes to the tankless water heater and pressure test them while Aly and my Mom worked on the back yard patio.
 It took us all weekend to get the pipes in and pressure tested.
 There is still a small